georgesnape01/Portfolio/README.md

 # George's Portfolio

-Welcome to my portfolio!
+Welcome to my portfolio 👋!
 Below is a summary of all my projects and studies so far.

 - [Post-MSc Projects](#post-msc-projects) - Projects focusing on problems after my MSc, Septmeber 2024.
 - [MSc Projects](#msc-projects) - Projects compelted during my MSc course, spanning September 2023 to September 2024.
 - [Additional Links](#additional-links) - Further useful links.

 Some of my projects are not currently available but feel free to get in touch if you have any questions about them!
-You can either send me an email via [my website](https://georgesnape01.github.io./portfolio-website), or alternatively, connect with me on [LinkedIn](https://www.linkedin.com/in/george-a-snape/) and leave me a message.
+You can either send me an email via [my website](https://georgesnape01.github.io./portfolio-website), or alternatively, connect with me on [LinkedIn](https://www.linkedin.com/in/george-a-snape/) and leave me a message 😄.

 # Post-MSc Projects